firedynasty/leaflet-challenge/README.md

 The circle sizes corresponds to the magnitude.
 Two sizes were made, one for magnitudes below 5 and the other above.

-A legend on the bottom right of the map shows the corresponding depth of the earthquake.
+A legend on the bottom right of the map shows the corresponding depth of the earthquake

 You can view the site deployed [here](https://firedynasty.github.io/homework/leaflet_challenge/).